The World (nightclub)

 The World operated largely outside the law, and opened and closed unpredictably.
-It ceased operations permanently in 1991, when its owner was found dead on the premises.
+It ceased operations permanently on June 27, 1991, when co-owner Steven Venizelos was found dead in the balcony.
+He had been shot three times at close range.
+The murder was never solved.
 The building that housed The World was subsequently demolished and replaced with an apartment building.